Middle School Students Need Strong Organizational Skills

-In our center we have a number of middle school students with executive functioning difficulties like your child.
+In our center we have a number of middle school students with executive functioning difficulties like Emily child.
 One great resource is the book Executive Skills in Children and Adolescents, A Practical Guide to Assessment and Intervention by Peg Dawson and Richard Guare.
 I like Dawson and Guare’s definition: “ Executive Functioning skills enable us to manage our emotions and monitor our thoughts in order to work efficiently.
 Simply stated, these skills help us regulate our behavior”.
-This book will give you a good overview of executive functioning.
+This book will gives a good overview of executive functioning.
 I think the authors’ explanation of developmental trends and brain development is wonderful.
 There is a good discussion of executive functioning skills and how to link assessment to intervention

 Another great resource is Gaskins & Pressley’s chapter on metacognition in Executive Function in Education, 2007.
 You can also read my blog article on building metacognition skills.
 Metacognition is thinking about thinking, and taking control over your thought processes.
 This is the step missing in most students with executive functioning difficulties.